sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 `README` file and a fancier, markdown version `README.md` automatically generated for you without having to know a lick of markdown syntax.

-Let's take a moment to reflect on what's we added to our `dist.ini` file.
+Let's take a moment to reflect on what we added to our `dist.ini` file.
 The first line in brackets is, of course, the name of the plugin.
 In `.ini` file parlance, bracketed text starts a new **section** in our `dist.ini` file.

 Below and within this section we supplied two **parameters,** using the standard key/value pair `.ini` syntax.
-These get passed to our plugin.
+Because they are in the section our plugin is named after, they got passed to our plugin.
 Think of the parameters as custom commands we are giving to our `README` insertion robot on the assembly line.
 As you might have assumed by looking at the parameters, we are instructing the `[@ReadmeAnyFromPod]` plugin to generate a `README.md` file using the `markdown` syntax.

 As we saw earlier, the `[@Starter]` automatically generated the plain text `README` file using the `[ReadmeAnyFromPod]` plugins.
 So what we are doing here